 “We have been getting quite a few phone calls and emails with questions about the ELD Mandate and how it is going to not only affect the industry, but individuals as well,” said AHC President, Julie Broadway.
 “We hope that holding a webinar addressing the mandate would be a compliment to the brochures we have already put together on this issue.”

-The webinar will address the details of what the ELD Mandate includes, and who is required to have an electronic logging device.
+The webinar will address the details of what the ELD Mandate includes, who is required to have an electronic logging device, and how companies like Lytx can help you to make the most out of it.
 We will also discuss requirements for Commercial Driver’s License (CDL), as well as what the AHC is doing to mitigate the effects of the proposed changes on the equine industry.

 Both AHC members and non-members are encouraged to attend the webinar.
 The webinar will also be recorded and posted on the AHC website for those that could not attend.
 You can register online here, and you will receive an email with login instructions two days before the webinar date.